aptarmy/brawo/README.md

 Getting Started
 ---------------

-If you want to keep it simple, head over to http://underscores.me and generate your `bravo` based theme from there.
+If you want to keep it simple, head over to http://underscores.me and generate your `brawo` based theme from there.
 You just input the name of the theme you want to create, click the "Generate" button, and you get your ready-to-awesomize starter theme.

-If you want to set things up manually, download `bravo` from GitHub.
-The first thing you want to do is copy the `bravo` directory and change the name to something else (like, say, `megatherium`), and then you'll need to do a five-step find and replace on the name in all the templates.
+If you want to set things up manually, download `brawo` from GitHub.
+The first thing you want to do is copy the `brawo` directory and change the name to something else (like, say, `megatherium`), and then you'll need to do a five-step find and replace on the name in all the templates.

-1. Search for `'bravo'` (inside single quotations) to capture the text domain.
+1. Search for `'brawo'` (inside single quotations) to capture the text domain.
-2. Search for `bravo_` to capture all the function names.
+2. Search for `brawo_` to capture all the function names.
-3. Search for `Text Domain: bravo` in style.css.
+3. Search for `Text Domain: brawo` in style.css.
-4. Search for <code>&nbsp;bravo</code> (with a space before it) to capture DocBlocks.
+4. Search for <code>&nbsp;brawo</code> (with a space before it) to capture DocBlocks.
-5. Search for `bravo-` to capture prefixed handles.
+5. Search for `brawo-` to capture prefixed handles.

 OR

-* Search for: `'bravo'` and replace with: `'megatherium'`
+* Search for: `'brawo'` and replace with: `'megatherium'`
-* Search for: `bravo_` and replace with: `megatherium_`
+* Search for: `brawo_` and replace with: `megatherium_`
-* Search for: `Text Domain: bravo` and replace with: `Text Domain: megatherium` in style.css.
+* Search for: `Text Domain: brawo` and replace with: `Text Domain: megatherium` in style.css.
-* Search for: <code>&nbsp;bravo</code> and replace with: <code>&nbsp;Megatherium</code>
+* Search for: <code>&nbsp;brawo</code> and replace with: <code>&nbsp;Megatherium</code>
-* Search for: `bravo-` and replace with: `megatherium-`
+* Search for: `brawo-` and replace with: `megatherium-`

 Then, update the stylesheet header in `style.css` and the links in `footer.php` with your own information.
 Next, update or delete this readme.